cajx-it/Wog-WinMacChanger/README.md

 ## Overview

 **Wog-WinMacChanger** is a lightweight Windows tool that changes the MAC address of an external USB WiFi adapter by modifying its **Network Adapter GUID** in the Windows registry.
-It was developed and used to demonstrate a **MAC spoofing bypass attack** against a Raspberry Pi wireless access point running MAC address filtering — successfully bypassing the filter and sharing internet through the spoofed adapter.
+It was developed and used to demonstrate a **MAC spoofing bypass attack** against a personal **PisoWifi unit** running MAC address filtering — successfully bypassing the filter and sharing internet through the spoofed adapter.

 > ⚠️ **This tool is intended for authorized security testing only.** Only use it on networks and devices you own or have explicit written permission to test.